Wettersten/metaxaqr-database-builder/README.md

 Download and install VSEARCH version 2.15 or later (https://github.com/torognes/vsearch).
 VSEARCH is used to perform all clustering steps and is therefore required to use the MetaxaQR Database Builder in both the prepare step and the creation of the database.

-Download and install MAFFT version xx or later (link) and HMMER version xx or later ().
+Download and install MAFFT version 7.4 or later (https://mafft.cbrc.jp/alignment/software/) and HMMER version 3.3 or later (http://hmmer.org/).
 These are required for the creation of the HMMs that are created based for the MetaxaQR databases.

 Download the MetaxaQR Database Builder (https://github.com/Wettersten/metaxaqr-database-builder).

 Testing the installation:
 `python --version`
 `vsearch --version`
+`mafft --version`
+`hmmbuild -h`

 `metaxaQR_dbb --version`